Southern Italian and Sicilian

 Drum, Song, Dance Lessons

-I offer individual and small group online sessions for folks that want to learn to drum, sing, and dance in the musical traditions of Southern Italy and Sicily, including regional varieties of tarantella, tammurriata, and pizzica
+I offer individual and small group online or in-person sessions for folks that want to learn to drum, sing, and dance in the musical traditions of Southern Italy and Sicily, including regional varieties of tarantella, such as the Tammurriata of Campania, the Pizzica of Puglia, and the Sicilian Tarantella.

 My Journey with the Drum